首頁 > ESG

 Social

-Labor Relations Occupational Health and Safety Employee Training and Education Employee Diversity and Equality Customer Health, Safety, and Well-being Marketing and Labeling Customer Privacy
+Labor Relations Occupational Health & Safety Employee Training & Education Diversity & Equality Customer Health, Safety & Welfare Marketing & Labeling Customer Privacy

-In the realm of social responsibility, businesses must focus on and manage issues related to employee welfare, workplace environments, social equity, community engagement, and supply chain management.
-Providing a safe and healthy work environment, competitive salaries and benefits, and opportunities for employee career development are key manifestations of social responsibility.
-These practices not only enhance employee satisfaction and loyalty but also attract top talent.
+In the area of social responsibility, companies must manage issues related to employee welfare, workplace environment, social equity, community involvement, and supply chain management.
+For example, providing a safe and healthy workplace, competitive salaries and benefits, and opportunities for career development are essential for fulfilling social responsibility.
+These efforts increase employee satisfaction and loyalty and attract top talent.

-In promoting social equity and inclusiveness, companies should actively advance gender equality, anti-discrimination policies, and a diverse corporate culture.
-This includes ensuring fairness in recruitment and promotion processes, eliminating gender and racial discrimination in the workplace, and offering employee training and development opportunities.
-Such efforts foster a harmonious work environment, enhance corporate innovation, and boost market competitiveness.
+In promoting social equity and inclusion, companies should actively foster gender equality, anti-discrimination policies, and a diverse corporate culture.
+This includes ensuring fairness in recruitment and promotion, eliminating workplace gender and racial discrimination, and offering training and development opportunities.
+Such efforts help build a more harmonious work environment, boost innovation, and improve market competitiveness.

 03